ksu-cs-textbooks/cis526/content/x-examples/01-express-starter/04-debug-log.md

 [2025-01-17 06:23:03.622 PM] debug:     Listening on port 3000
 ```

 Great!
 Notice how the logger outputs a timestamp, the log level, and the message, all on the same line?
 This matches the configuration we used in the `configs/logger.js` file.
-On most Linux terminals, each log level will even be a different color!
+On most terminals, each log level will even be a different color!

 ![Debug Logging in Color](images/examples/01/debug_1.png)